Breast Reduction Surgery in Birmingham

 - Breast feeding: It is usually not possible to breast feed after a breast reduction procedure because the milk ducts under the nipple have to be divided when relocating the nipple to its ideal position.

 - Drooping: your new breasts should be firm and well shaped.
 However, with time, these tissues may become lax and the breasts may start to droop.
 This is just a part of the natural aging of your own tissues but may be helped by wearing a bra to support your new breasts.

 More information below:

-For more information on my Breast Reduction Surgery in Birmingham telephone 0121 361 8008
+Breast Reduction Birmingham – For more information on my Breast Reduction Surgery telephone my surgery on 0121 361 8008

 Postoperative Advice Sheet